SharifAlalem/random-quotes/README.md

 # random-quotes
-App that generate a random quotes in a beautiful UI using modern the frontend library ( ReactJs ) and it's a project as a part of freeCodeCamp course.
+App that generate a random quotes using the modern frontend library ( ReactJs ) & it's a side project as a part of freeCodeCamp Front End Development Libraries course [https://www.freecodecamp.org/learn/front-end-development-libraries].